create pdf annotations .net Tutorial: Complete GroupDocs Guide

 Frequently Asked Questions

-2. How do I handle password-protected PDFs?
+Q: How do I open a password‑protected PDF?

 using (Annotator annotator = new Annotator(inputFilePath, new LoadOptions { Password = "your_password" }))